https://www.slab.org.uk/guidance/employment-of-expert-witnesses-civil-legal-aid/

 Someone skilled and expert in their field may be cited and give evidence but does not need our sanction if their evidence is factual.

-The following information may help you decide whether you need our approval for certain witnesses as experts.
 Remember that even if they are not acting as experts you may need approval if the work to be done is unusual or involves unusually large expenditure

 If chartered accountants are to be employed having had no previous engagement with your client they would be acting in the role of experts.
-However, occasionally you may want to get the evidence of a chartered accountant who is normally employed by your client to do their books.
+However, occasionally, you may want to get the evidence of a chartered accountant who is normally employed by your client to do their books.
 That is not a case where approval as an expert witness is needed.

 Occasionally during civil litigation you may need to employ a professional firm of searchers to do a search in the Registers of Scotland.
 These would not be classed as experts providing opinion evidence and you would not need approval.